sharanbngr/blip/README.md

 Posterior plots are automatically made in the output directory specified in params.ini

-Note: Currently the code is setup to run with python 2.7 and might not work with python 3
+**Note**: Currently the code is setup to run with python 2.7 and might not work with python 3